Avgas: Automotive gasoline

-Automotive gasoline – known as mogas or autogas among aviators – that does not contain ethanol may be used in certified aircraft that have a Supplemental Type Certificate (STC) for automotive gasoline, as well as in experimental aircraft and ultralight aircraft.
-Some oxygenates other than ethanol are approved, but these STC’s prohibit ethanol-laced gasolines.
+Automotive gasoline—known as mogas or autogas among aviators—that does not contain ethanol may be used in certified aircraft that have a Supplemental Type Certificate (STC) for automotive gasoline, as well as in experimental aircraft and ultralight aircraft Some oxygenates other than ethanol are approved, but these STC's prohibit ethanol-laced gasolines.
 Ethanol-treated gasoline is susceptible to phase-separation which is very possible due to the altitude/temperature changes light airplanes undergo in ordinary flight.
 This ethanol-treated fuel can flood the fuel system with water which can cause in-flight engine failure.
 Additionally, the phase-separated fuel can leave remaining portions that do not meet octane requirements due to the loss of the ethanol in the water-absorption process.
-Further, the ethanol can attack materials in aircraft construction which pre-date “gasahol” fuels.
+Further, the ethanol can attack materials in aircraft construction which pre-date "gasohol" fuels.
 Most of these applicable aircraft have low-compression engines which were originally certified to run on 80/87 avgas and require only "regular" 87 anti-knock index automotive gasoline.
 Examples include the popular Cessna 172 Skyhawk or Piper Cherokee with the 150 hp variant of the Lycoming O-320.

-Some aircraft engines were originally certified using a 91/96 avgas and have STCs available to run "premium" 91 anti-knock index (AKI) automotive gasoline.
+Some aircraft engines were originally certified using a 91/96 avgas and have STC's available to run "premium" 91 anti-knock index (AKI) automotive gasoline.
 Examples include some Cherokees with the 160 hp Lycoming O-320 or 180 hp O-360, or the Cessna 152 with the O-235.
 The AKI rating of typical automotive fuel might not directly correspond to the 91/96 avgas used to certify engines, as motor vehicle pumps in the US use the so-called "(R + M)/2" averaged motor vehicle octane rating system as posted on gas station pumps.
 Sensitivity is roughly 8–10 points, meaning that a 91 AKI fuel might have a MON of as low as 86.
 The extensive testing process required to obtain an STC for the engine/airframe combination helps ensure that, for those eligible aircraft, 91 AKI fuel provides sufficient detonation margin under normal conditions.

-Automotive gasoline is not a fully viable replacement for avgas in many aircraft, because many high-performance and/or turbocharged airplane engines require 100 octane fuel and modifications are necessary in order to use lower-octane fuel.
+Automotive gasoline is not a fully viable replacement for avgas in many aircraft, because many high-performance and/or turbocharged airplane engines have been designed to use 100 octane fuel and modifications are necessary in order to use lower-octane fuel.

 Many general aviation aircraft engines were designed to run on 80/87 octane, roughly the standard (as unleaded fuel only, with the "{R+M}/2" 87 octane rating) for North American automobiles today.
 Direct conversions to run on automotive fuel are fairly common, by supplemental type certificate (STC).
 However, the alloys used in aviation engine construction are chosen for their durability and synergistic relationship with the protective features of lead, and engine wear in the valves is a potential problem on automotive gasoline conversions.